Jason Flemyng: Career

 Flemyng appears as himself in the 2018 short film To Trend on Twitter in aid of young people with cancer charity CLIC Sargent with comedians Reece Shearsmith, Steve Pemberton, Helen Lederer and David Baddiel.

 In 2021, Audible released Flemyng's recording of William Gibson's acclaimed sci-fi novel Neuromancer.

 Personal life

 For nine years, Flemyng and actress Lena Headey were a couple; the relationship ended in 2001.
 Flemyng married Elly Fairman in the summer of 2008, in Tuscany, Italy.
 The pair have twin boys, Noah and Cassius, who were born in 2012.
+The boys made their screen acting debut in 2026, starring as twins Sam and Eric in BBC's Lord of the Flies.
 In 2020, Flemyng said they had all suffered from COVID-19.
 Flemyng enjoys long-distance running and has completed several marathons.
 Flemyng is a supporter of Chelsea F.C.